Troubleshooting Edge VM Configuration Mismatch Alarm in UI

 Resolution

-This issue is resolved in VMware NSX 4.2.1, available at Broadcom downloads.
+This issue is resolved in VMware NSX 4.2.1, which is available from Broadcom downloads.

-NSX 4.2.1 introduced an Auto Refresh feature, the NSX Manager will automatically update the Edge, intent, configuration to match the real world, realized, configuration.
+NSX 4.2.1 introduced an Auto Refresh feature: the NSX Manager automatically updates the Edge, intent, and configuration to match the realized configuration.
 No mismatch alarm will be generated.

-Note: upgrades from NSX 4.2.0 to 4.2.1.x have a known issue where the Auto Refresh feature does not get enabled and mismatch alarms can still be generated.
+Note: Upgrades from NSX 4.2.0 to 4.2.1.x have a known issue in which the Auto Refresh feature is not enabled, and mismatch alarms can still be generated.

 In this case the feature must be enabled via API.